denschwarz/PPT-Analysis/README.md

 A Particle has a 4-vector and a charge.
 Also it can return values like pT, eta, phi.
 ReadLeptons takes the rootfiles as input and reads the trees.
 With GetMuons or GetElectrons you get a vector with the size of N_events that contains a vector of muons/electrons for every event (vector containing vectors).
+The class Plotter is used to draw the histograms.
+All style options, colours, legend and so on are set here.
 The file Samples.h is the interface to use the rootfiles.
 It defines a list of file names, you also find the correct weight for every process, the relevant channels and an hist index which defines what process a file belongs to.